 When you stop believing and find yourself surrounded by family and friends who seem to be strong in their faith, there’s a good chance you’ll experience shame and feelings of guilt.
 Many believers react negatively to people leaving the faith, partly because it demonstrates clearly that people can and do leave the faith.
 Ultimately it shouldn’t matter what other people think about your decision.
 Leaving your faith is a personal choice and a very hard one for many people.
 Some are even outright rejected by family and friends for no longer having faith.
 That does not mean your choice is the wrong one, though.
 For believers, people who question faith or reject faith remind them of their own doubts which have to remain suppressed.
 Just remember, truth is not determined by a majority vote.

 All bad stuff?

 So what happens when you stop believing?
-You start to know and you become free.
+You start to know, to understand and you become free.
 How is that a bad thing?

 Many people who reject their faith or become unbelievers, fear losing their community.
 They may also struggle with worries and fears because they’re now on unknown territory.
 You are not alone though!
 There are plenty of support groups for atheists out there, where you can discuss your concerns and find community.
 There’s a short list down here (in no particular order) but if you know any others, don’t hesitate to let me know so I can add them.